 40. I did not get accepted last year and I want to reapply.
 Do I need to submit all documentations again?

 You only have to submit current year's application form, any additional or new documents that you have not already submitted such as new scores, additional work experience etc., and the application fee.
 However, if you first applied more than one year ago, you need to submit a complete package of application material.
 We archive all applications after 2 years counting from the beginning of the application period.

-No. We will email you no longer than 72 hours after we received your application.
+No. We will email you no longer than 72 hours after we received your application, excluding weekends and holidays.
 If you have not heard from us after 3-4 days, you should contact us.
 Also, you have a tracking number so you can look up on the Internet exactly when it was delivered to our office.
 Always use the address we have listed in the application material.

 Dental education is the most costly education all over the world.
 Education is costly in the U.S. but it leads to a most rewarding career.

 43. Why do the tuition and fees increase every year?